bcgov/bcparks.ca/infrastructure/helm/README.md

 Run the following commands from the `infrastructure/helm/bcparks` directory.

+Objects prefixed with `bcparks-` in OpenShift are from the main branch in GitHub and objects prefixed with `develop-` are from the develop branch.
+There is no `develop-` for prod because there is only one prod.

 ### Dev

-`helm -n 61d198-dev install bcparks . -f values-dev.yaml`
+`helm -n 61d198-dev install bcparks . -f values-dev-main.yaml`

 ### Test

-`helm -n 61d198-test install bcparks . -f values-test.yaml`
+`helm -n 61d198-test install bcparks . -f values-test-main.yaml`

 ### Prod

-`helm -n 61d198-prod install bcparks . -f values-prod.yaml`
+`helm -n 61d198-prod install bcparks . -f values-prod-main.yaml`

+### Dev (develop branch)

+`helm -n 61d198-dev install develop . -f values-dev-develop.yaml`

+### Test (develop branch)

+`helm -n 61d198-test install develop . -f values-test-develop.yaml`

 ## Upgrading